kitttn/temptest/General-Information.md

    ... etc
 ```

-Throughout the wiki, these locations are assumed.
 If you install the repositories in a different location, you'll need to modify the paths and commands accordingly.